Adaptive Similarity Bootstrapping for Self-Distillation based Representation Learning: Method

 {\bf Compute overhead} The compute overhead is limited to the projection of a representation $\glob$ onto the cache $\Z$ which is embarrassingly parallelizable on GPU.
-This requires about $d|\mathcal{D}|=0.5$B operations (for ViT-S/16) which is much less than the 4.6B FLOPs in the backbone (see runtime analysis in \Cref{sec:runtime}).
+This requires about $d|\mathcal{D}|=0.5$B operations (for ViT-S/16) which is much less than the 4.6B FLOPs in the backbone (see \cref{sec:runtime}).